 Preparing for Adulthood and developing key life skills are a key part of the curriculum for all Highfield pupils.
 These skills are embedded within each of our pathways and taught at the most appropriate level for the learner.
 This is the basis for our work related learning strategy and as our strap line states it prepares learners for the next step in education, life or work - whatever is appropriate for them.

-Our yellow and the majority of our green pathway learners move on at age 16 to an appropriate additional needs college course.
+Our yellow and purple pathway learners move on at age 16 to an appropriate additional needs college course.
 These courses are classed as full time courses but are spaced over 3 days per week.
 We do not currently have a 6th form provision at Highfield Littleport as we do not have large enough numbers to make a viable cohort.
-Only learners within our complex green and blue pathway's will be eligible to study at our sixth form provision.
+Only learners within our green and blue pathway's will be eligible to study at our sixth form provision.

 Green Pathway End Points and Transition from Highfield